 The transition of the Miroslav Krleža Institute of Lexicography to an e-institution will not happen overnight.
-The process will be a slow and complex, entailing installation and utilisation of the ICT equipment, introduction of the improved business model in the context of encyclopaedic profession, involvement of employees proficient with the concept of lexicography and encyclopaedistics in the digital environment, upgrade of the Institute's e-content and finally development of programs for conducting everyday business, such as content management systems (CMS), document management systems (DMS), records management systems (RMS) with the necessary rules and procedures for data management and preservation.
+The process will be a slow and complex, entailing installation and utilisation of the ICT equipment, introduction of the improved business model in the context of encyclopaedic profession, involvement of employees proficient with the concept of lexicography and encyclopaedistics in the digital environment, upgrade of the Institute's e-content and finally development of programs for conducting everyday business, such as content management systems (CMS), document management systems (DMS), records management and preservation.
 A wider institution-level system, combining the mentioned systems, is called Enterprise Content Management System (ECMS).
 It denotes the strategies, methods and tools used to capture, manage, store, preserve, and deliver content and documents related to institutional processes.
-12 Since institutions are dynamic systems that depend on the surrounding environment, changes in the environment in return influence institutional functions.
+Since institutions are dynamic systems that depend on the surrounding environment, changes in the environment in return influence institutional functions.

 Therefore, it is necessary that the Institute adapts the interaction with the users of its e-content, i.e. its environment, and develops an active social media presence.